wp-plugins/protect-wp-admin/readme.txt

 All queries for the classic "/wp-admin/" and "wp-login.php" files will be redirected to the homepage, while access to the WP backend will be allowed only for the custom URL.

 The plugin also comes with some access filters, allowing webmasters to restrict guest and registered users access to wp-admin, just in case you want some of your editors to log in the classic way.

+You can modify the login page style by change background color and also you can update logo image.

 = Features =